syl20bnr/spacemacs-elpa-mirror/melpa/helm-rg-readme.txt

 in results like `helm-ag' (https://github.com/syohex/emacs-helm-ag)
 - allow (elisp)? regex searching of search results, including file names
     - use `helm-swoop' (https://github.com/ShingoFukuyama/helm-swoop)?
+- publish `update-commentary.el' and the associated machinery as an npm package

 License: